sww1235/Dream-Home-wizards-tower/README.md

 ## Floor 3

-Second bedroom/third bedroom and powder room?
+library, observatory.
+Has wall mounted bookshelves and reading tables/chairs.

+Also has the power and data connections for the truss equipment and any other cord/hose drops in the center of the house.

 ## Floor 4

+This has a walkway around the edge in order to get to the second tier of shelving.

-library, observatory, potentially have a loft or catwalk in the middle of the room over the beams for the hoist motors.
-Also has the power and data connections for the truss equipment and any other cord/hose drops in the center of the house.
+potentially have a loft or catwalk in the middle of the room over the beams for the hoist motors.

 ## Floor -1